Welcome to our ultimate guide of the best places to visit in Texas!

-The Lone Star State is simply huge – did you know it is the second largest in the country – and has a mind-numbing diversity of landscapes and attractions.
+The Lone Star State is simply huge – did you know it is the second largest in the country – and has a mind-numbing diversity of landscapes as well as attractions for visitors!

 Best Places to Visit in Texas

 From the cities of San Antonio and Houston to small towns of Fredericksburg and Rockport

 …from historic attractions such as the Alamo and Texas State Capitol to beautiful natural areas such as Big Bend National Park and Padre Island on the Gulf Coast,

 Here are some of the most amazing and incredible places to visit in Texas!

 Also Read: Best Weekend Getaways in Texas for 2022

 San Antonio is a must for everyone visiting the Lone Star State.